-The Lower School term in France is a unique opportunity to experience life in the stunning Périgord Noir region of the Dordogne.
+Since 1996, the Lower School term in France has been a unique opportunity to experience life in the stunning Périgord Noir region of the Dordogne.
 All members of the Lower Fourth (Year 8) take part in this great adventure, which becomes a highlight of their education at Downe.
-The school is situated in the heart of the village of Veyrines-de-Domme and it is here that we provide a safe, secure and inspiring environment for the girls.
+The current school is situated in the heart of the village of Veyrines-de-Domme and it is here that we provide a safe, secure and inspiring environment for the girls.

 See the Veyrines term dates.